cvcenit/coulomb-project-core-cs11/README.md

 ### Main Menu

+After booting up the game, you can select from the following menus:

+* Play Menu - Brings you to the character creation/selection and level selection.
+* Leaderboards Menu - Shows each character's standings in different categories.
+* Options Menu - Allows you to change the volume settings and shows the credits.
+* Quit Button - Exits the game.

 ### Controls

-_After arriving into location of your adventure, here's how to navigate around the area:_
+After arriving into location of your adventure, here's how to navigate around the area:

 #### Movement